Italy cable car crash suspects released from jail | DW | 30.05.2021

 Judge Donatella Banci Buonamici said there was a "total lack of evidence" against two of the suspects, who were allowed to walk free on Sunday.

-However, she concluded that most of the blame fell on the third suspect — service technician Luigi Nerini — who was allowed to leave prison under house arrest.
+However, she concluded that most of the blame fell on the third suspect — service technician Gabriele Tadini — who was allowed to leave prison under house arrest.

+The trio were detained on Wednesday over the tragedy on May 23.
+The gondola connecting the Lake Maggiore town of Stresa to Mottarone mountain crashed to the ground after its pull cable snapped.
+Everyone on board was killed, with the exception of a 5-year-old boy who remains in hospital.
+It is not clear what caused the cable to break.

+The northwestern region of Piedmont, where the accident happened, declared a day of mourning on Sunday.

 nm/wmr (AP, AFP, Reuters)